For information on our non-lead ammunition education, please visit the Lead and Wildlife Information Page

-For the past two decades, biologists have been striving to recover the California condor.
-The bird reached the brink of extinction in the 1970s.
-But, with an intensive captive breeding program, the species has been re-introduced to the wild and the population is growing again in its native habitat.
-This recovery effort, however, has encountered a new hurdle: lead poisoning.
-Each year, more condors are clinically treated for lead poisoning.
-Condors are scavengers, meaning they don’t kill their prey, but eat meat from animals that they find already dead.
+For the past two decades, biologists have been working to recover the California condor.
+The condor reached the brink of extinction in the 1970s, but with an intensive captive breeding program, the species has been re-introduced to the wild and the population is growing again in its native habitat.
+This recovery effort has now encountered a new hurdle: lead poisoning.
+Each year, many condors are clinically treated for lead poisoning.
+Condors are scavengers, meaning they don’t kill their prey, but instead eat meat from animals that they find already dead.
 The Peregrine Fund researchers found that carcasses of shot deer contained small lead particles, and that this food source was being utilized by endangered condors.

 Initially, we sought to document the presence of lead.
 As part of our 2004-05 banding program, we began taking a small amount of blood from each raven captured.
 These samples were tested immediately for the presence of lead.
 At the same time, we tested for lead in shot carcasses, and began compiling estimates of the number of gut piles – or hunter-discarded meat and tissue – in the field.

-After documenting the role of gut piles as sources of lead for ravens, we expanded the investigation to document how widespread this exposure to lead is, and to investigate some of the potential effects.
-Specifically, we are investigating more potential scavengers of gut piles and testing their blood lead levels throughout the fall and winter to determine exposure.
-We are seeking samples from bald eagles, golden eagles, wolves, bears, coyotes, and cougars.
+After documenting the role of gut piles as sources of lead for ravens, we expanded the investigation to document how widespread the exposure to lead is, and to investigate some of the potential effects.
+Specifically, we investigated more potential scavengers of gut piles and tested their blood lead levels throughout the fall and winter to determine exposure.
+We sought samples from bald eagles, golden eagles, wolves, bears, coyotes, and cougars.
 Three of the six species targeted for testing are listed as endangered or threatened species, making this information potentially critical to recovery efforts.
-Further, we seek to develop new, non-invasive methodologies for quantifying past lead exposure in wildlife.
+Further, we sought to develop new, non-invasive methodologies for quantifying past lead exposure in wildlife.
 To date, live animals can only be tested for acute exposure (within the past two weeks); understanding and quantifying past exposure rates would greatly enhance our understanding of this issue.
 Past exposure in breeding adults may have strong impacts on their offspring.
 Similar to lead exposure in children, data suggest that lead exposure in developing birds is of more serious and immediate consequence to survival than lead exposure in adults.

-Through all three phases of our lead levels research, our goal will be to obtain a greater understanding of the natural world, human impacts on the natural world, and our role in conserving the ecological and evolutionary integrity of natural ecosystems.
+Through all three phases of our lead levels research, our goal is to obtain a greater understanding of the natural world, human impacts on the natural world, and our role in conserving the ecological and evolutionary integrity of natural ecosystems.

-The Lead Levels in Wildlife Project directors are Derek Craighead, M.S., and Bryan Bedrosian, M.S.
+Project Directors: Derek Craighead, M.S., and Bryan Bedrosian, M.S.